worldflora/wfo-docs/docs/rhakhis/index.md

 ![](https://t2197470.p.clickup-attachments.com/t2197470/8704f3ac-3942-4510-afa0-0141d84d6c35/image.png)

 2).
-In the Placement box.
-Select Raise to accepted taxon within.
+In the Placement box select _Raise to accepted taxon within._

 Rhakhis will suggesst the appropriate parent in this example, _Agapetes_ as it can only be an accepted in this Genus.